 Banyan Tree- Use

-* The bark and leaf buds of the tree are useful in arresting secretion or bleeding.
+* The bark and leaf buds – are useful in arresting secretion or bleeding.

-* The leaf buds of Banyan are beneficial in the treatment of chronic diarrhea and dysentery.
-The buds should be soaked in water’ overnight and taken as infusion in the treatment of these diseases.
+* The leaf buds – are beneficial in the treatment of chronic diarrhea and dysentery.
 The latex is also useful in the treatment of diarrhea and dysentery.

-* A few drops of the latex (sap) of the banyan tree mixed in milk and taken daily helps cure bleeding piles.
-With this treatment, the diet of the patient should contain liberal quantities of green vegetables especially fenugreek and manattakkali or black nightshade leaves.
+* latex (sap)– of the banyan tree mixed in milk and taken daily helps cure bleeding piles.

 * Cleaning the teeth with the aerial roots of the Banyan is beneficial in preventing teeth and gum disorders.
 As one chews the stick and brushes, the astringent secretion from the root-stick cleanses and strengthens the teeth and gums.